-New
+New Customer

 The key with new types of customers is to encourage them to stay in contact with you, but not so much that they feel pressured or annoyed.

-Value-driven
+Value-driven Customer

-Customers are driven by different things.
+Different things drive customers.
 For some, the cost might be the determining factor.
 For others, they might be driven by value.
 To attract value-driven customers, you must prove to them how your product or service works, how it can help, and how it might solve a problem.

-One of the best ways to do so is to host a live event, webcast, or webinar, using an interactive platform like ON24.
+One of the best ways to do so is to host a live event, webcast, or webinar using an interactive platform like ON24.
 In this session, you will be able to demonstrate the product itself, explain how it works, utilise storytelling to exemplify how it solves real-life problems, and even answer questions from the audience.

-Impulsive
+Impulsive Customer

-Potential
+Potential Customer

 Potential types of customers are technically not your customers yet – but they could be soon.
-These are people who fit the demographic of your target customers and have expressed interest either in your business or products before.
+These people fit the demographic of your target customers and have expressed interest either in your business or products before.

-Loyal
+Loyal Customer

 As reported by Forbes, it can cost a business up to five times more money to attract new customers than to retain existing customers.
 And, by increasing customer retention by just 5%, you could potentially increase profits by 25-95%.